Former Federal Inmate Sentenced for Attempting to Possess Heroin in Prison

 Investigation of the case revealed that Castillo visited Alaniz on May 22, 2010, in the Pollock Penitentiary visiting room.
 Prison officials observed Alaniz remove something from Catillo’s waistband.
 They then saw Alaniz place the object in his own jumpsuit.
 A search of Alaniz later revealed two small packages of approximately 74.8 grams of black tar heroin.

 At the time, Alaniz was in prison for violating supervised release relating to a distribution of cocaine charge and left the prison Sept.
 29, 2010 after completing time served for that offense.
 He will now return to federal prison to serve time for the contraband charge.

-The Federal Bureau of Investigation, Alexandria, Louisiana Resident Agency conducted the investigation.
+The FBI, Alexandria, Louisiana Resident Agency conducted the investigation.
 Senior Litigation Counsel Joseph G. Jarzabek and Special Assistant U.S. Attorney Robert J. France prosecuted the case.